RehabEngGroup/MBSbenchmarksInOpenSim/help/index.rst

 MBS-BOS
 ##############

-MBS-BOS package is a set of programs that implement the Multi-Body Systems (MBS) Benchmark :cite:`2006:gonzales` using the OpenSim :cite:`2007:opensim` APIs.
+MBS-BOS package is a set of programs that implement the MultiBody Systems (MBS) Benchmark :cite:`2006:gonzales` using the OpenSim :cite:`2007:opensim` APIs.

 The first objective is to assess OpenSim performances in simulating mechanical and robotic devices both in terms of accuracy and solving time.